okfn/opendefinition/source/open-definition-dev.markdown

 ##### 2.1.8 Application to Any Purpose

-The **license** *must* allow use, redistribution, modification and compilation for any purpose.
+The **license** *must* allow use, redistribution, modification, and compilation for any purpose.
 The license *must not* restrict anyone from making use of the work in a specific field of endeavor.

 ##### 2.1.9 No Charge